Gaia-yue/bike/README.md

 # bike
-for competition \n
-as you see,this is a simple thought.
+it's for competition,as you see,this is a simple thought.